 Lake Lanier Canopy Tours, Lake Lanier, Ga.
 A challenging course for kids seven and up.

-Blue Ridge Canopy Adventures, Blue Ridge, Ga.
-Another zip lining adventure park in Georgia by the folks from Banning Mills.
+Blue Ridge Adventure Park, Blue Ridge, Ga.
+Another zip lining adventure park in Georgia that boasts four aerial courses to play on.

 Sunburst Stables, Helen, Ga.
 They have a Talley Ho wagon for those that want to follow along on the fun but would prefer not to be zipping high above the ground.